Saran092/JDBC/README.md

 If you have a "Select" Query you just need to createStatement() and executeQuery()

 If you have any Upadte, Modify, Insert, Delete and Like Updating your table you need to prepareStatement() and executeUpdate()

+You want to add jar file to connect SQL and Java